ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 ### JSONExtractArrayRaw

 Returns an array with elements of JSON array, each represented as unparsed string.
-If the part does not exist or isn’t array, an empty array will be returned.
+If the part does not exist or isn’t an array, then an empty array will be returned.

 **Syntax**